 If you love to get out of the house, then the Bronx is the borough where you will want to live.
 There is more green space here than in any other place in NYC.
 From Van Cortlandt Park to Pelham Bay, you will find interesting and beautiful moments waiting for you.
 Every park offers something unique that is worth discovering.

 Friendly Neighbors: Queens

-How you define “friendly” will determine the borough you prefer in this category, but the people in Queens tend to have more of the Southern charm or Midwestern hospitality.
-The diverse cultures here allow you to see life in different ways, which tends to create more empathy and honest conversations about what happens in the world.
+How you define “friendly” will determine the borough you prefer in this category, but the people in Queens tend to have more Southern charm or Midwestern hospitality.
+The diverse cultures here allow you to see life differently, which tends to create more empathy and honest conversations about what happens in the world.

 Best Place to Retire: Staten Island

-If you want to own a home, drive a car, and don’t care about the activities which happen deeper in the city, then Staten Island is the perfect place to be.
+If you want to own a home, drive a car, and don’t care about the activities that happen deeper in the city, Staten Island is the perfect place.
 It stays quiet almost all of the time, but it still provides you with enough access to keep you engaged with life.

 Culture and Entertainment: Manhattan

-If you live the theater, museums, or ballet, then there is nowhere in New York City that can beat what Manhattan offers.
+If you live in the theater, museums, or ballet, there is nowhere in New York City to beat what Manhattan offers.
 When you tour the Museum Mile, even the smallest stops feel more refined and valuable than what you can find elsewhere.
 The only exception to this category involves something unusual, offbeat, or counter-culture because then you would want to live where the artists are right now, which is Brooklyn.

 Dining and Nightlife: Manhattan